Eligibility and Entitlement

 - Identify resources needed to achieve rehabilitation

-- Develop an Individualized Written Rehabilitation Plan (IWRP) to achieve the identified employment and/or independent living goals
+- Develop an individualized rehabilitation plan to achieve the identified employment or independent living goals

 What is a Rehabilitation Plan?

-A rehabilitation plan is an individualized, written outline of the services, resources and criteria that will be used to achieve employment and / or independent living goals.
+A rehabilitation plan is an individualized, written plan of services, which outlines the resources and criteria that will be used to achieve employment or independent living goals.
 The plan is an agreement that is signed by the Veteran and the VRC and is updated as needed to assist the Veteran to achieve his/her goals.

 - Reemployment (with a former employer)